ilijaljubicic/mikan/readme.md

 # Details

-As can be seen from the [Overview](#overview) there are only 3 command messages that a client can send to the server.
+As can be seen from the [Overview](#overview) there are only 3 simple command messages that a client can send to the server.
 Each, sets the server into a state specific for that client.
 The server state for that Client remains in effect until a new command message replaces the previous one.
 Note that these commands messages are not published to other Clients.
 To turn off (i.e. return to default) a